AryanMithbawkar/Walmart-Sales-Forecast-EDA-and-Model-Building-RFR-and-ANN-/README.md

 3. Model Training and Evaluation: Train and evaluate models using the scripts or notebooks provided.

 + Model Training and Evaluation
   Train and evaluate models using the scripts or notebooks provided.
-This project includes implementations of RandomForestRegressor for sales forecasting.
+This project includes implementations of RandomForestRegressor, Linear Regression, Polynomial Regression, Support Vector Regression (SVR), Naive Bayes Regression, and Logistic Regression for sales forecasting.

-  - RandomForestRegressor:
-  The RandomForestRegressor is an ensemble learning method that constructs multiple decision trees and merges them to get a more accurate and stable prediction.
-It is particularly effective for handling large datasets with numerous features and helps to reduce overfitting by averaging the results of many decision trees.
+  - RandomForestRegressor: An ensemble method that uses multiple decision trees to improve prediction accuracy and control over-fitting.
+  - Linear Regression: A basic predictive analysis technique that shows the relationship between two variables by fitting a linear equation.
+  - Polynomial Regression: Extends linear regression by considering polynomial features, allowing it to model nonlinear relationships.
+  - Support Vector Regression (SVR): Uses the principles of support vector machines for regression tasks, effective in high-dimensional spaces.
+  - Naive Bayes Regression: A probabilistic model based on Bayes' theorem, useful for classification tasks transformed into regression problems.
+  - Logistic Regression: Primarily used for classification, but in this context, adapted for binary or categorical outcomes in sales forecasting.

 ## Visualization